- Cytokines are a family of small proteins that mediate an organism’s response to injury or infection.

 - Cytokines operate by transmitting signals between cells in an organism.

-- Minute quantities of cytokines are secreted, each by a single cell type, and regulate functions in other cells by binding with specific receptors.
+- Minute quantities of cytokines are secreted, each by a single cell type, and regulatory functions in other cells by binding with specific receptors.

 - Their interactions with the receptors produce secondary signals that inhibit or enhance the action of certain genes within the cell.